top of page

 John Wighton from Acroflight has designed designing the containment solution for the Jet Turbines in order in order to comply with CS/FAR 23 regulation using jet turbines on aircraft.
 It's all been a big challenge and an interesting journey so far.
 We appreciate the support of all involved.

-In our own small way, with the support from our sponsors, we are aiming to inspire others into the STEM world with the Jet Pitts Project.
+In our own small way, with the support from our sponsors, we are aiming to inspire others into the STEM world with the Jet Pitts displays around Europe.

 bottom of page